Teen Drug Addiction

 All drugs hijack the reward circuitry of your brain, causing abnormal and uncommonly large amounts of dopamine to flood your system.
 This may last longer than a natural release of dopamine and causes the high associated with drugs.
 While you may begin using drugs voluntarily, eventually the drugs alter your brain function.
 This impairs your ability to feel normal or to think clearly and rationally without drugs.
 All of this contributes to the compulsive drug use and drug-seeking behaviors that are common with teen drug addiction.

-Identifying the signs of Abuse
+Identifying the signs of Drug Abuse

 During adolescence, many of the signs of drug addiction, such as mood swings or irritability, are very similar to normal teen behavior.
 However, NIDA states that there are questions you can ask to determine whether or not you have a drug abuse problem.
 While these do not conclusively indicate a drug addiction, answering “yes” to any of these questions suggest a problem is developing, and intervention may be necessary.
 These questions are as follows: